JonasVervloet/Generative-Point-Clouds/README.md

 ![Result1](/images/full_network_result.PNG)

-Due to the layered sturcture of the network, the different stages of the network learning can be visualized.
+Due to the layered sturcture of the network, visualization of what the network is learning in each layer can give some useful information.
 Currently, the network learns differently than expected.
-Experiments are currently being conducted where the loss funtion is adapted to force the network to better represent the intermediate point clouds as well.
+Experiments are being conducted where the loss funtion is adapted to force the network to better represent the intermediate point clouds as well.

 ![Result2](/images/stages_torus.PNG)